NunoSempere/clarivoyance/list/index.md

   - Note: "the powers of a world government" is under-operationalized.
 Some things that it could mean:
     - give commands to the US and Chinese government, and have them obey?
 For instance, will there be an episode such as the [Suez Canal Crisis](https://en.wikipedia.org/wiki/Suez_Crisis), in which China and the US are on one side, and the AI lab is on the other side, and the AI lab is able to impose its will?
     - determine large-scale decisions affecting humanity, such as setting immigration policy for large nations, deciding inflation targets, commanding large armies, or deciding how to allocate a large share of human labor?
-    - decide on and pursue large and ambitious goals, such as terraforming the Earth or other planets, erradicating major diseases, or starting novel scientific research programmes?
+    - decide on and pursue large and ambitious goals, such as terraforming the Earth or other planets, eradicating major diseases, or starting novel scientific research programs?

 - ★★★ (UF) Condition on the US government being the first to develop transformative AI, and on it subsequently maintaining control of said AI.
 Then, will the US government effectively be a world government within 30 years?